 This approach is in line with research on the phenomenon of motivated cognition, the tendency to conform assessments or perceptions of information to a specific goal or objective extrinsic to precision or truth (Balcetis & Dunning, 2006; Uhlmann, Pizarro, Tannenbaum, & Ditto, 2009).
 A growing literature has demonstrated how motivated cognition biases individuals’ perceptions of reality.
 In five studies, Balcetis and Dunning (2006) found that individuals’ motivations, such as their preferences or wishes, strongly influence their processing and assessment of visual stimuli.
-Their study presented participants with an ambiguous figure (e.g., one that could be interpreted as either the letter B or the number 13) and found that the participants reported seeing the interpretation which produced the outcomes they favoured.
+Their study presented participants with an ambiguous figure (e.g. one that could be interpreted as either the letter B or the number 13) and found that the participants reported seeing the interpretation which produced the outcomes they favoured.
 The implicit measures of perception and the experimental procedures used in these studies imply that motivation influences visual information processing at the preconscious level and therefore directs which information is presented to conscious awareness (Balcetis & Dunning, 2006).

 Recent research has identified motivated cognition processes in the domain of political psychology.
-Hulsizer, Munro, Fagerlin, & Taylor (2004) explored whether political ideology biases perceptions of historical information and events, by asking participants about the 1970 shooting of protestors by the National Guard at Kent State University.
+Hulsizer, Munro, Fagerlin, and Taylor (2004) explored whether political ideology biases perceptions of historical information and events, by asking participants about the 1970 shooting of protestors by the National Guard at Kent State University.
 Conservative participants were less likely than liberal participants to hold the National Guard and government officials responsible for the shooting, and instead, assigned blame to the protestors (Hulsizer et al., 2004).
-In another paper, political ideology was shown to influence individuals’ assessment and understanding of political activity, such that participants with divergent political ideologies sharply disagreed about the nature and conduct of a political protest (Kahan, Hoffman, Braman, Evans, & Rachlinski, 2012).
-After viewing the same video of a protest, half of the participants were told it was an anti-abortion demonstration, and the other half was told it was a pro-gay rights demonstration.
+In another paper, political ideology was shown to influence individuals’ assessment and understanding of political activity such that participants with divergent political ideologies sharply disagreed about the nature and conduct of a political protest (Kahan, Hoffman, Braman, Evans, & Rachlinski, 2012).
+After viewing the same video of a protest, half of the participants were told that it was an anti-abortion demonstration, and the other half were told that it was a pro-gay rights demonstration.
 Participants of opposing political orientations in the same experimental condition disagreed about basic elements of the protest, such as whether demonstrators threatened and obstructed pedestrians.
-Moreover, those with shared political orientations in different experimental conditions also sharply disagreed about such elements of the protest, illustrating the influence of ideology on perceptions of the same content (Kahan, Hoffman, Bramen, Evans, & Rachlinsky, 2012).
-Anti-egalitarian orientations such as SDO have also been found to predict social perceptions, particularly those associated with maintaining hierarchy.
-In a study on SDO and perceptions of race and status, white Americans higher in SDO judged low-status (but not high-status) mixed race individuals as looking less white, maintaining the status difference between the two racial groups (Kteily, Cotterill, Sidanius, Sheehy-Skeffington, & Bergh, 2014; see also Ho et al., 2013).
+Moreover, those with shared political orientations in different experimental conditions also sharply disagreed about such elements of the protest, illustrating the influence of ideology on perceptions of the same content (Kahan, Hoffman, Bramen, Evans, & Rachlinski, 2012).
+Anti-egalitarian orientations, such as SDO, have also been found to predict social perceptions, particularly those associated with maintaining hierarchy.
+In a study on SDO and perceptions of race and status, White Americans higher in SDO judged low-status (but not high-status) mixed-race individuals as looking less White, maintaining the status difference between the two racial groups (Kteily, Cotterill, Sidanius, Sheehy-Skeffington, & Bergh, 2014; see also Ho et al., 2012).
 Given these links between ideology and political perceptions, it seems plausible that levels of egalitarianism might bias perceptions of social inequality through motivated reasoning processes.

 In considering multiple explanations for their observed association between SDO and perceptions of the extent of inequality, Kteily et al. (2017) arrived at motivated cognition as the most likely explanation.
-They came to this conclusion, firstly, as a result of the inadequacy of differential exposure and strategic reporting in accounting for their findings, particularly in light of the effort made to financially incentivize accurate responding.
-Secondly, they observed that even the recognition of previously seen images of inequality in an incentivised memory study was coloured by ideology, implying that motivation was affecting basic cognitive processes (see Kteily et al., 2017, Study 5).
+They came to this conclusion, first, as a result of the inadequacy of differential exposure and strategic reporting in accounting for their findings, particularly in light of the effort made to financially incentivise accurate responding.
+Second, they observed that even the recognition of previously seen images of inequality in an incentivised memory study was coloured by ideology, implying that motivation was affecting basic cognitive processes (see Kteily et al., 2017, Study 5).